dark64/powersoftau/README.md

 ### 3. Apply a random beacon

-To finalize the setup, we apply a random beacon to the reduced challenge.
+To finalize the setup, we apply a random beacon to the final challenge.
 In this example, we are going to use an ethereum block height `16627102` with a corresponding hash `0x171147a580764b8445aa1deaeedf8a81436ca1c9c447612e198cb41376aec3a6`.
 The process and code for calculating the beacon value should be announced before the block appears.

 ```bash
 $ cargo run --release --bin beacon_constrained challenge_reduced response_final 21 256 171147a580764b8445aa1deaeedf8a81436ca1c9c447612e198cb41376aec3a6 10